 Acreage: 181 acres

 Get ready for a week of discovering all things wild about the park.
 Dip net along the pond’s edge to discover the true creatures living under the surface!
-Paddleboat the pond in search of wildlife along the pond.
-Campers will enjoy a special visit from the Brandywine Zoo!
+Take a boat out on the pond to search of wildlife.
+Get up close with some of the resident animals that call Lums Pond home.

 Aargh you ready for some mid-summer fun with a week of water play, pirate games and treasure hunts?
-Includes nature exploration, animal encounters, crafts, and lots of water activities like water balloons, sprinklers, paddle boating, and dip netting in the pond.
+This week includes nature exploration, animal encounters, crafts and lots of water activities like water balloons, paddle boating and dip netting in the pond.

 Campers spend the week making lures, learning knot tying and of course, fishing!
 We’ll practice casting, make fish prints, and do some science experiments!
-Includes a field trip to get an up-close look at Delaware’s native fish and a Friday fishing tournament where everyone’s a winner!
+Get an up-close look at Delaware’s native fish and take part in a Friday fishing tournament where everyone’s a winner!

-This traveling fishing camp will take campers on an adventure to explore some of the best fishing spots in our area.
+This fishing camp will take campers on an adventure to explore some of the best fishing spots at Lums Pond.
 Campers will get to experiment with different types of bait, and head out on the water to test their angling skills!
+Campers may bring their own equipment, but all equipment needed will be provided.